Bernard-A/IoTRoam-Tutorial/Network-Application-Server-Setup.md

 ### 3. In the “redis” section.
 If you changed the default port for redis or if you host redis on a different machine, don’t forget to change the ```redis.url``` parameter

-###	Starting the ChirpStack Application Server
+###	Starting the ChirpStack AS

-To (re)start and stop ChirpStack Application Server depends on if your distribution uses “init.d” or “systemd”:
+To (re)start and stop ChirpStack As depends on if your distribution uses “init.d” or “systemd”:

 init.d
 ```sh